cableyesto/holbertonschool-designer_language/prototype/post.md

 3- Add filters to precise the query.\
 4- Click on the loop icon.

-The Playlist screen will all music that contains a playlist.
+The Playlist screen will display all music that contains a playlist.
 There is a button to add the playlist to the user's playlist.

 The Playlists Result screen is displaying all the playlists that matches the word provided in the search bar.
 The possible interaction in this page is to either click on a playlist to check it's music.
 Or directly press on the add icon to directly the playlist to the user's playlists.